djiworks/node-proactive-cache/README.md

 * `reset()`

-    Clears the cache entirely, throwing away all values and clearing all item timers without calling dispose function.
+    Clears the cache entirely, throwing away all values and clearing all timers items without calling dispose function.

 * `has(key)`